rise-lang/mlir-doc/README.md

 %mapDoubleFun = rise.apply %map4IntsToInts, %doubleFun %array
 ```

+Let us highlight some key principles regarding the `map` operation:
+- `rise.map` is a function that is called using `rise.apply`.
+- For `rise.map` a couple of attributes are specified, here: `rise.map #rise.nat<4> #rise.float #rise.float`.
+  These are required to specify the type of the `map` function at this specific call site.
+  You can think about the `rise.map` operation as being *polymorphic* and that the attributes specify the type parameters to make the resulting MLIR value `%map4IntsToInts` *monomorphic* (i.e. it has a concrete type free of type parameters).

 ### Lowering to imperative

 Lowering rise code (everything within rise.fun) to imperative is accomplished